Skip to main content

 Dreamy tracks in Whitewater’s out-of-bounds Ymir Bowl tell the tale of local hard-cores who have the gear and the know-how to push the limits and drop into any of a dozen or more runs like First Choice and Dog Leg.

-Montana Creek shouts an untracked call to riders from the top of Revelstoke Mountain Resort, and offer fresh tracks long after the resort’s in-bounds moguls take over.
+Montana Creek shouts an untracked call to riders from the top of Revelstoke and offer fresh tracks long after the resort’s in-bounds moguls take over.
 Greely Bowl, while not technically Slackcountry as it is inside resort boundaries and avalanche controlled, still requires a short boot-pack to drop in, an effort guaranteed to thin out the ski tracks.

-In the Dogtooth Range above Golden, advanced Slackcountry skiers and riders skin up to Ruedi’s Ridge and Ozone just outside Kicking Horse Mountain Resort.
+In the Dogtooth Range above Golden, advanced Slackcountry skiers and riders skin up to Ruedi’s Ridge and Ozone just outside Kicking Horse Resort.

 Fernie’s legendary bowls see regular Slackcountry traffic.
 With Fish, Orca, and Cabin Bowls accessed from the Great Bear Quad, and Siberia and Mongolia Bowls are a short skin track away from the Timber Bowl Quad.
 Nearby Lost Boys Pass is aptly named, so be warned.